johanaarstein/am-lottieplayer/README.md

 **The most complete Lottie Player yet.**

 AM LottiePlayer is easy to use, lightweight, and gives you total control over how to implement crisp, vectorized animations to your website.
-Easily set up user interactions, choose between JSON or the optimized dotLottie format, choose whether to serve the files from a CDN or your own *Media Library*, choose whether to render the animations as malleable SVGs or performant Canvases, and choose how to scale the animation.
-You can add a description for screenreaders and search eninge crawlers.
+Easily set up user interactions, choose between JSON or the optimized dotLottie format, choose whether to serve the files from a CDN or your own *Media Library*, choose whether to render the animations as malleable SVGs or performant Canvases, choose how to scale the animation, add a nice description for screen readers and search eninge crawlers, and bada bing bada boom!

-Upload Lottie animations to WordPress and add them to Gutenberg, Divi, Elementor or via the shortcode `[am-lottieplayer]`.
+Upload Lottie animations to WordPress and add them to Gutenberg, Divi, Elementor, Flatsome UX Builder, or via the shortcode `[am-lottieplayer]`.
+This plugin also offer partial support for WPBakery (formerly Visual Studio).

 ### Features